The genuine MagicKBD.exe file is a software component of Magic Keyboard by Samsung Electronics Co..

 Known file sizes on Windows 10/8/7/XP are 299,008 bytes (58% of all occurrences), 372,736 bytes, 294,912 bytes, 344,064 bytes or 364,544 bytes.

 There is an icon for this program on the taskbar next to the clock.
 The file is not a Windows system file.
 The MagicKBD.exe file is able to record keyboard inputs.
 MagicKBD.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 61% dangerous.

 Recommended: Identify MagicKBD.exe related errors

-Important: Some malware camouflages itself as MagicKBD.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as MagicKBD.exe.
 Therefore, you should check the MagicKBD.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with MagicKBD.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.